-KPR recognizes that there are external agencies providing valuable service to our students that would not be included under PPM 149.
+The Kawartha Pine Ridge District School Board recognizes that there are external agencies providing valuable service to our students that would not be included under PPM 149.
 Service providers who wish to offer programs and services within our schools are invited and required to submit an Application for Consideration of an External Agency Collaboration.
-A central board committee reviews each application, and consideration is given to the programs and services that are supplemental to those being provided by school board staff and are consistent with the Board's values and strategic plan.
-The central board committee meets on a regular basis to review applications, communicating committee decisions to each applicant.
-Upon approval, a collaboration agreement will be jointly entered into by the external agency or third-party service provider and the Board.
+A central Board committee reviews each application and consideration is given to the programs and services that are supplemental to those being provided by school board staff and are consistent with the Board's values and strategic plan.
+The central Board committee meets on a regular basis to review applications, communicating committee decisions to each applicant.
+Upon approval, a Collaboration Agreement will be jointly entered into by the external agency or third party service provider and the Board.

-The services and programs approved are listed on KPR website under the "Our Board" section and through the "Partnerships page and then the Community Partners in School icon.
+The services and programs approved are listed on the Kawartha Pine Ridge District School Board website under the "School" section and through the "Approved Community Partners" icon.
 Principals will choose services for students from the approved list and will be responsible for the organization and management within the school.